What is InFamous? The Birth of a New Super Hero

 There’s more to the story than what’s been mentioned, but to say more would be spoiling things.
 Needless to say, this only covers the very beginning.

-Gameplay - Electrifyingly Good
+Gameplay - Electrifyingly Good (4 out of 5)

 As mentioned above, inFamous is an open-world, sand-box game that has you controlling a super-hero by the name of Cole McGrath.
 As you play the game, you’ll work your way through side missions and main story missions as in other open-world games.
 The game does have a few differences however.